js0-site/rust/msgq/README.md

 - **Consumer Groups**: Supports multiple consumers within a group for parallel processing.
 - **Automatic Group Creation**: Automatically creates the Redis Stream group and consumer if they don't exist.
 - **Reliable Delivery**: Implements auto-claiming of idle pending messages to prevent message loss.
-- **Concurrent Processing**: Uses `tokio::spawn` to process messages concurrently for high throughput.
+- **Concurrent Processing**: Uses `tokio::spawn` with `async-scoped` to process messages concurrently.
+- **Zero-Copy**: Leverages `async-scoped` to process borrowed data from the stream response without cloning, maximizing performance.
 - **Configurable Retries**: Automatic retry mechanism for failed messages, with a configurable limit.
 - **Centralized Configuration**: A simple `Conf` struct to manage all connection and behavior settings.
 - **Trait-Based Callbacks**: Uses a `Parse` trait for clear and reusable message processing and error handling logic.